Skip to content

 Collects Avengers (1996) #1-12, Fantastic Four (1996) #12, Iron Man (1996) #6 And #12, Captain America (1996) #12 & Material From Fantastic Four (1996) #6 And Captain America (1996) #6.

-Once the Heroes found their way back to the Marvel Universe, writer Kurt Busiek and artist George Pérez launched a new volume of the Avengers (and others like Geoff Johns took over after a while).
-Scarlet Witch & Vision were back on the Avengers team with Captain America, Iron Man, Thor, Hawkeye, Warbird (Carol Danvers).
+Once the Heroes found their way back to the Marvel Universe, writer Kurt Busiek and artist George Pérez launched a new volume of the Avengers comics (and others like Geoff Johns took over after a while).
+Scarlet Witch & Vision were back on the Avengers team with Captain America, Iron Man, Thor, Hawkeye, and Warbird (Carol Danvers).

 Don’t forget to take a look at our Avengers Reading Order for a more detailed list.